wragge/dfat-documents-web/_volumes/volume-14-1948-49-the-commonwealth-asia-and-the-pacific/144-tange-to-burton.md

   naa_control_symbol: 383/1/2/1 PART 4
   naa_series: A1838
   reference: '[AA:A1838/278, 383/1/2/1, iv]'
-- naa_barcode: 0
-  naa_control_symbol: ''
-  naa_series: ''
-  reference: '[8.
-The conception I have is of an understanding which creates little
-    formal machinery: but which provides a mechanism (analogous to British Commonwealth consultations) for periodical and ad hoc consultations on major political issues and engender the habit of prior consultations on technical issues as they arise in specific agencies.
-Such an arrangement would permit further New Delhi Conferences without the excitement and misgivings which the press in Australia worked up over the recent one, and would avoid unnecessary machinery.]'
-- naa_barcode: 0
-  naa_control_symbol: ''
-  naa_series: ''
-  reference: '[it seems to me that the proposed Australian reply involves duplication
-    with:]'
 title: Tange to Burton
 vol_full_title: 'Volume 14: Australia and the Postwar World – The Commonwealth, Asia and the Pacific, 1948–1949'